-I’m a wife, mother of five, social entrepreneur, an occasional writer, dreamer living in the light of Christ’s grace in the midst of the grit of life.
+I’m a wife, mother of five, part-time social entrepreneur, an occasional writer, and art hobbyist, living in the light of Christ’s grace in the midst of the grit of life.

 Originally from Georgia, we lived in Dallas, Texas for several years while my husband and I expanded our family, earned graduate degrees simultaneously (and lived to tell about it).
 I definitely fell in love with the Lone Star State and deeper in love with Tex-Mex and sunsets.

 Then, from 2010-2015 we lived in New Delhi, India– which I could write a book about, but probably won’t.
 In fall of 2015 we knew it was time to come back to the States and had a short sojourn in Georgia until our most recent move to Charlotte, NC.
 And at this point I want to announce we are never moving again!
 (I don’t say never anymore.
 But moving is the worst!)

-I’m an INFJ (the Advocate) that needs to be around people more than I like to admit and I have been known to take myself and life a bit too seriously at times.
-On the Enneagram I’m a 1 (Reformer/Perfectionist).
-When I first meet people I feel completely awkward which is the introvert in me taking over in social settings.
+I’m an INFJ (the Advocate) that needs to be around people more than I like to admit and I have been known to take myself and life too seriously at times.
+On the Enneagram I’m a 4 and I wish I had understood what that meant about 25 years ago– so many things make sense now.

 If you know me well, you know that if I could live anywhere in the world it would be England.
 And I’d have a garden with gnomes and eat clotted cream and scones every day whilst sipping tea and watching Downton Abbey.
 Sigh.
-But Charlotte is nice, too.
+But Charlotte is lovely, too.

 Some details about my current projects if you’re still here: